 ResearchIn Neurofibromatosis, type 1 (NF1), clinical variability is common.
 Prior studies of families affected by NF1 have implicated trait-specific modifier genes as important determinants of the clinical variability in NF1.
-The focus of Dr. Leigh's current research is directed at searching for modifiers of tumor development, whose identification may provide us with potential therapeutic targets, as well as clues to better understanding of the underlying mechanisms in tumor development.
+The focus of Dr. Leigh's research is directed at searching for modifiers of tumor development, whose identification may provide us with potential therapeutic targets, as well as clues to better understanding of the underlying mechanisms in tumor development.
 Dr. Leigh expanded this research into understanding Duchenne Muscular Dystrophy(DMD), a neurogenetic condition affecting muscle and multiple organ systems with clinical variability.
 Trait specific modifiers related to severity of disease can provide greater insight towards targeted therapies in this complex, multi-system condition.
 Current research efforts in DMD include clinical trials and drug development.